nrkn/js1k-2019/README.md

 cleared the level, what more is there to do?
 It was time to add stairs to the next level.

-The walls are different colours on different levels, and I simplified the floor sprites to save a few bytes
+The level generator was modified so that bigger caves would be generated on each subsequent level, and the monster density would rise.
+The walls are different colours on different levels, and I simplified the floor sprites to save a few bytes.

 ![stairs](public/350736edee24bb62e4cb522478296c38871eca75.png)